After winning the Talento Volkswagen Design contest in 2014, I got a one-year internship at Volkswagen Design Studio in Brazil.

 Collection — Concept CarsPersonal work exploring 2D, 3D, and VR mediums

-BloomHelping a wellness tech startup design their digital product
+BloomHelping a wellness tech startup design its digital product

 UmabikeEncouraging more people to start bicycle commuting